vuln-storage (499 pts)

 The off-by-one bug gives us the abillity to overflow past

-in memory and land a nullbyte, which will corrupt the size field of a free chunk(B
+Ain memory and land a nullbyte, which will corrupt the size field of a free chunk(B) on the heap.- We abuse the overflow to shrink a free chunk(from

-) which will occupy part of the corrupted free’d chunk space(B
+0x210to0x200), followed by multiple smaller allocations(B1,B2) which will occupy part of the corrupted free’d chunk space(B).

 - We abuse the overflow to shrink a free chunk(from